People ages 12-34 are the highest risk years for rape and sexual assault.

 More than 50% of college sexual assaults occur in either August, September, October, or November.

-Approximately 8 out of 10 sexual assaults are committed by someone known to the victim, such as in the case of intimate partner sexual violence or acquaintance rape.
+Approximately 8 out of 10 sexual assaults are committed by someone known to them, such as in the case of intimate partner sexual violence or acquaintance rape.

-55% of assaults occur at or near the victim's home.
+55% of assaults occur at or near the survivor's home.

-Sexual assault often results in no physical injuries to the victim.
+Sexual assault often results in no physical injuries.
 This doesn’t make their experience any less traumatic.

 Rape is the most under-reported crime; 63% of sexual assaults are not reported to police.